apache/druid/docs/querying/set-query-context.md

    }
    ```

-Druid will execute your query with the specified context parameters and return the results.
+Druid executes your query using the specified context parameters and return the results.

 You can set multiple context parameters in a single request: